Cobordisms of sutured manifolds and the functoriality of link Floer homology: The map associated with a framed link

-Here, we generalize Section 4 of \cite{OSz10}.
-Some of the following notions already appeared in Section 4 of \cite{GW} for framed links in product sutured manifolds, in the context of a link surgery spectral sequence.
+Here, we generalize the work of Ozsv\'ath and Szab\'o \cite[Section~4]{OSz10}.
+Some of the following notions already appeared in the paper of Grigsby and Wehrli~\cite[Section~4]{GW} for framed links in product sutured manifolds, in the context of a link surgery spectral sequence.